Curb Public Scholars Application

 - Curriculum Vitae

-- A 500-word essay, 3-minute video, or 8-page PowerPoint presentation which provides background for your project, details what the project encompasses, addresses who your public is and how your project could impact this group, and details how the proposed project complements your thesis project work
+- An essay, video, or PowerPoint presentation which provides background for your project, details what the project encompasses, addresses who your public is and how your project could impact this group, and details how the proposed project complements your thesis project work

 - A preliminary deliverables timeline addressing the project goals and completion dates

 - A preliminary budget detailing how funds will be spent over the life of the project

 If you have any questions about the process please contact Administrative Manager Kimberly Kane (via phone or email).